kalinsky-dev/TASK-TRACKER/README.md

 - Front-end built with React
 - Softuni-Pracite-Server for authentication and data storage
-- JEST, React Testing Library for Component Testing
+- JEST, React Testing Library for Component Unit Testing

 # Getting Started with Create React App